ncatlab/nlab-content/pages/10001.md

 * [[Anton Kapustin]], [[Edward Witten]], _Electric-Magnetic Duality And The Geometric Langlands Program_ ([arXiv:hep-th/0604151](http://arxiv.org/abs/hep-th/0604151))

-A detailed analysis of the three twiss of the $N=4$ theory is in
+A detailed analysis of the three twists of the $N=4$ theory is in

 * Carlos Lozano, _Duality in Topological Quantum Field Theories_, PhD thesis ([arXiv:hep-th/9907123](http://arxiv.org/abs/hep-th/9907123))